kyma-project/kyma/docs/kyma/08-06-create-volume-snapshots.md

 This will create a new `pvc-restored` PVC with pre-populated data from the snapshot.

 You can also create a CronJob to handle taking volume snapshots periodically.
-A sample CronJob definition which includes the required ServiceAccount and roles would look like this:
+A sample CronJob definition which includes the required ServiceAccount and roles looks as follows:

 ```yaml
 ---